Hoyasumii/avengers-endgame/README.md

 TONY STARK: Good job.
 I'm saved.
 [Turning to face Cap, Nat and Scott.]
 I wish you'd come here to ask me something else.
 Anything else.
 Honestly, I...
 I missed you guys, it was...
 Oh, and table's set for six.

 STEVE ROGERS: Tony, I get it.
 And I'm happy for you, I really am.
-But t
+But th